stateful/docs.runme.dev/docs/getting-started.md

 # Getting Started

 Runme strives to provide a great experience right out of the box.
 Please continue to learn how to get the most out of our markdown docs.
-Please don't be surprised if Runme's docs prompt you to use Runme.
-Learning by using is very effective.
+If you haven't already installed Runme, please complete the steps in [installation](/docs/install) first before proceeding.

 # Your First Runme